-Unit 7 D Fibre Yielding Plants
+Unit 7 Fibre Yielding Plants

 - 7.0 Objectives

 - 7.1 Introduction

-- 7.2 Cotton (Karpas, Kapas)
+- 7.2 Cotton

-- 7.2.1 Varieties or Kinds of Cotton:

-- 7.2.2 Morphology
+- 7.3 Jute

-- 7.2.3 Uses of Cotton

-- 7.3 Summary
+- 7.4 Summary

+- 7.5 Questions

-- 7.4 Questions & Answers
+- 7.6 Answers

-After reading this unit you will acquire knowledge about morphology, varieties and uses of fibre-yielding plant cotton.
+• After reading this unit you will acquire knowledge about morphology, varieties and uses of fibre-yielding plant cotton.

 Fibre-yielding plants stand second to food plants in their usefulness to human beings.
 Next to food and shelter, man needed some form of clothings made from the fibres of different parts like stems, leaves, fruits and roots of many plants.
 From the inception of civilization, plant fibres have had a more extensive use than animal fibres (eg. silk, wool and fur).
 Use of vegetable fibres for various purposes has also been increased gradually.

 There are numerous species of fibre-yielding plants, of which the greater number comprising native species used for various purposes by local people in all parts of the world.
-As per the origin of fibres, fibres may be bast fibres, wood fibres, sclerenchyma cells associated with vascular strands in leaves, surface fibres developing as hair-like outgrowths on the seeds etc. There are lots of fibre-yielding plants belonging to different families; of these more important families are Agavaceae, Bombacaceae, Bromeliaceae, Liliaceae, Leguminosae, Linaceae, Malvaceae, Moraceae, Musaceae, Palmae (Arecaceae) Tiliaceae, Urticaceae, etc.
+As per the origin of fibres, fibres may be bast fibres, wood fibres, sclerenchyma cells associated with vascular strands in leaves, surface fibres developing as hair-like outgrowths on the seeds etc. There are lots of fibre-yielding plants belonging to different families; of these more important families are Agavaceae, Bombacaceae, Bromeliaceae, Liliaceae, Leguminosae, Linaceae, Malvaceae, Moraceae, Musaceae, Palmae (Arecaceae) Tiliaceae, Urticaceae, etc. Following table listed some common fibre yielding plants